Geology Road Map

 If you look to the north, you will see the rugged chert-greenstone capped summit of Mount Diablo.

 At about 1.5 miles, you will leave the mélange and the chert and greenstone outcrops become more frequent.

 On the right side of the road and continuing for another 0.2 miles, is a major (and typical) outcrop of sheared and broken greenstone (basalt).

 Pull out on left at Juniper Camp Ground.
 Good views to the west.
 You will be looking out over the San Ramon Valley and the towns of Danville, Alamo and Walnut Creek (left to right).
 The Calaveras Fault runs down a portion of this valley.
 The ridge on the far side of the valley is Las Trampas Ridge and is made up of Miocene age rocks similar to the Miocene age rocks on Mount Diablo including highly fossiliferous sandstone beds.

 Another good exposure of greenstone, highly sheared, with slickensides visible.

 As you make a sharp turn to the left (“Devils Elbow”), you may want to pull off here to view a moonscape of more chert and greenstone rocks toward the north, capped by the prominent chert outcrop known as “Devils Pulpit”.
 These rocks are resistant to erosion and are responsible for the rugged topography.
 Back on the road, the red rock immediately on the right is thin-bedded radiolarian chert with interbeds of reddish shale.
 Continue to the summit.

 Summit parking lot.
 The summit museum has an excellent geology display.

-Reproduced from Geology of Mt.
-Diablo - Roi Peers
+Reproduced from Geology of Mount Diablo by Roi Peers